 “What’s a young lady like you doing on the streets?”

 Azara looked up and saw a short, skinny man with bright eyes.
 Though he wasn’t wearing any furs, his clean and colourful clothes suggested he was wealthier than most people in the marketplace.

 “My mother died of disease and my father died in Kal’dael, fighting our enemies,” she lied.
 A combination of misfortune and patriotism seemed to get her the most coins.

 The man raised an eyebrow, and smirked.
 He took out a fat iron square from his purse, and played with it with his fingers.
-Azara tried not to look at the coin, but she couldn’t feign disinterest—that coin alone could satisfy all her basic needs for half a season.
+Azara tried not to look at the coin, but she couldn’t feign disinterest—that coin alone could satisfy all her basic needs for a quarter season.

 “There’s no need to lie,” he said, and shook his head.
 “It’s a quite a cold day today, and you must have been sitting here since dawn.
 You have no warm clothes on you.
 So—what does all that tell me?” he said with a hint of accusation.

 Azara’s heart sank.
 If anyone knew she escaped from the Iceborn Isles, she would be sent back to that desolate, icy military outpost.
 Once there, her Iceborn peers will forever hate her, and doubtlessly they’ll make certain she’ll never leave again.

 “After a few seasons outside, you get used to the cold,” she said with the perfect amount of confidence and self-pity.